In the course of your research make the maximum use of all the appropriate tools for finding, managing and manipulating information and data.

 Looking for a particular database?
 Try our A-Z list of databases.More information

 Need more help?
-Postgraduate students are encouraged to submit a subject search request to get some suggestions from a librarian about search strategies and database selection.
+Postgraduate students can request a research consultation with a librarian to find out about search strategies and database selection.

 e-publications@UNE is an institutional repository for disseminating and preserving the scholarly work of the University of New England.
 It offers a central location for depositing research outputs or other scholarly work for which authors have retained copyright or acquired permission to do so.
 In addition, the repository provides enduring access and makes the content easily discoverable.